 Helen Keller wrote in her autobiography, The Story of My Life (first published in 1905): “I am just as deaf as I am blind.
 The problems of deafness are deeper and more complex, if not more important, than those of blindness.
 Deafness is a much worse misfortune.
-For it means the loss of the most vital stimulus – the sound of the voice that brings language, sets thoughts astir and keeps us in the intellectual company of man.”
+It means the loss of the most vital stimulus.
+The sound of the voice that brings language sets thoughts astir and keeps us in the intellectual company of a man.”

 A cochlear implant consists of:

 - A microphone that picks up sound from the environment.

 - A speech processor that synthesizes incoming audio signals into a parallel array of sinusoidal bands, spectral densities, or frequency bands of tones.
 The bands are converted into a subsequent (parallel) array of digital stimuli.
 These stimuli are applied simultaneously through several conductors that terminate in a circular pattern.